LT-IntroToAI-SY2526/assignment4-per4-VioletEZA/a4_writeup.md

 The most difficult part for tic-tac-toe would probably be when I was attempting to write the make_move funtion.
 I honestly just felt confused on how to go about it.
 I feel like other than that, the funtions seemed to make sense on how to write them.

 2. Explain how you would add a computer player to the game.
-Maybe by creating a database with multiple ways of how to play the game and then importing it to a4.py Then like from there it would
+Maybe by creating a database with multiple ways of how to play the game and then importing it to a4.py.
+Both plays from the player and computer.

 3. If you add a computer player, explain (doesn't have to be super technical) how you might get the computer player to play the best move every time. *Note - I am not grading this for a correct answer, I just want to know your thoughts on how you might accomplish it.
+After importing the database with multuple plays then you would creat something that would be anaylyzing and matching the plays to determine the next move for the robot.